 Coke was out of the Indian market and this gave enough space to other brands which mushroomed over a few years.
-Local brands like Gold Spot, Campa Cola, Limca and Thumbs UP entered the market considering the demand.
-But when Coke and Pepsi came in Indian market in the 1990s, they both captured the market again.
+Local brands like Gold Spot, Campa Cola, Limca, and Thumbs UP entered the market considering the demand.
+But when Coke and Pepsi came in the Indian market in the 1990s, they both captured the market again.
 After all, both companies have made billions of dollars from selling carbonated water for more than 100 years.

 Coke entered the market before Pepsi and perhaps this is the reason it is on the number one position.
-Pepsi on the other hand consistently kept on trying hard to reach to the top, though being on second position in the race.
+Pepsi on the other hand consistently kept on trying hard to reach the top, though being on the second position in the race.
 However, if we talk about the Indian soft drink market, it was Pepsi who was leading at the front.

 A Brief History of Market Rivalry of Pepsi Cola

-One of the most talked about rivalries in the history of the soft drink industry was again started when PepsiCo launched Pepsi True, a Stevia based drink in 2014.
+One of the most talked-about rivalries in the history of the soft drink industry was again started when PepsiCo launched Pepsi True, a Stevia based drink in 2014.
 This time, Pepsi used Amazon to sell it.
 The sparkling feature was that its green packing was similar to Coca Cola Life.
 This move again started the battle in the market.

 During the 1900s, both the soft drink giants were heavily relied on ads to get an edge over each other.
 Back then, Coke was prepared with cocaine whereas Pepsi had some medicinal features.
 In the year 1975, Pepsi came up with the Pepsi Challenge, a taste test.
-This was done at shopping centres and malls.
+This was done at shopping centers and malls.
 The representatives of Pepsi were seen asking people to taste both the drinks blindly and asked them which tasted better.
-Well, a majority of people favoured Pepsi in this blind taste test.
+Well, a majority of people favored Pepsi in this blind taste test.

 However, Coke didn’t stay silent though it took a long to approach the customer for something similar which Pepsi did way back in 1975.
-In the year 2009, Coke launched a campaign which reminded of Pepsi Challenge and persuaded the people to differentiate whether Vault tasted better than Mountain Dew of Pepsi.
+In the year 2009, Coke launched a campaign that reminded of the Pepsi Challenge and persuaded the people to differentiate whether Vault tasted better than Mountain Dew of Pepsi.

-The Pepsi Cola market rivalry wasn’t just limited to the ground but it even reached the space reached to the space.
+The Pepsi Cola market rivalry wasn’t just limited to the ground but it even reached the space reached to space.
 Yes, in the year 1985, both the soft drink companies took off into space with the Space Shuttle Space.
-Well, the astronauts couldn’t appreciate the drinks in the space though special cans for zero gravity and several other innovations were made.
+Well, the astronauts couldn’t appreciate the drinks in the space though special cans for zero gravity, and several other innovations were made.
 As per the report, Pepsi spent around $14 million in research and development of their unique can whereas a total of $250,000 was invested in making a zero-gravity can by Coke.

 Coke then created controversy by renaming its core product as New Cola and by changing the formula.
-It referred the New Cola as New Taste of Coca Cola.
+It referred to the New Cola as a New Taste of Coca Cola.
 As per the reports, this new product was better in taste as compared to Pepsi or Coke.

 Reports also stated that the executives of Pepsi got some samples even before it was launched officially.
 They were highly disappointed when they tried the new formula.
 This made Pepsi announced that it won the cola wars of Pepsi Cola market rivalry.
 It also declared a complete week off for its employees.
 The other side, Coke had to come up with the original recipe and renamed New Coke as Coca – Cola Classic.

-There have been several news which reported that Pepsi tried to hijack the FIFA World Cup sponsorship owned by Coke.
+There have been many news which reported that Pepsi tried to hijack the FIFA World Cup sponsorship owned by Coke.
 Pepsi ran its Pepsi Max World Challenge in 2006 so that it could take over the presence of Coca Coke in the World Cup 2006 being held in Germany.
 In the year 2010, Coke’s publicity was again attempted to be hijacked.
 In January 2010, Pepsi came up with a charity song “Oh Africa” as its global marketing campaign.

-Pepsi and Coke again went parallel with 2014’s tournament.
+Pepsi and Coke again went parallel with the 2014’s tournament.
 While Coca Cola came up with its largest marketing program, Pepsi started a global TV campaign.
 This campaign was aired on around 100 countries to enter Rio de Janeiro.